-Exhibitors should complete Activities 1-6.
+Exhibitors should complete Activities 1-6 in the Robotics 1 with EV3 project book.
 Exhibitors will design, build and program a robot that can autonomously follow a predetermined path that changes direction at least 4 times during a single run.
-They will bring their Robotics Notebook to share what they learned about the engineering design process and programming.
+They will bring their project book, their program code (on laptop or on paper), and a single page write up to share what they learned about the engineering design process and programming.